hallpaz/3dsystems20/docs/project.md.md

 > Our goal is to_Render a panoramic scene using a differentiable
 > renderer and exploit the inverse rendering to augment a scene.

-You can find the [full source code here](https://github.com/hallpaz/3dsystems20/blob/master/Rendering%20Panoramas.ipynb).
+Most of the experiments can be found in this or this.
+You can check full results here.

 ### Motivation
 -   ✓AI Graphics